 - Discuss any immediate alterations and get the landlord's approval in writing.

-6.5 Establish what 'repairs' ('dilapidations') you will have to pay for at the end of the lease.
+Establish what repairs you will have to pay for at the end of the lease

 - You may be responsible for reinstating the premises to its 'original condition'.

-- Removing your alterations may involve extensive reinstatement.
+- Removing any alterations you have made may involve extensive reinstatement.

 In the case of a licence, the landlord may be offering standard terms on a take-it-or-leave-it basis.
 You may have little scope to improve the terms, unless the landlord is desperate.